VRisk – Value Risk

 Moral Realism

-The candidate for moral rightness I favor is moral realism of the sort which combines rational stance independence and empirical testing of morally relevant objective features of the physical world.
+The candidate for moral rightness I favour is moral realism of the sort which combines rational stance independence and empirical testing of morally relevant objective features of the physical world.
+I include context sensitivity as a property of moral realism in attempt to try to avoid naively applying overly broad principles to nuanced contexts.

 However, the VRisk argument doesn’t require moral rightness to be true to work, and it is certainly not required that moral realism (as I conceive of it, or in other forms more generally) to be true.